guilhermepinheirodasilva/KOR-proof-of-concept/README.md

   <em>Figure 7 - Chemical structures of representative ligands to be investigated in the project.</em>
 </p>

+The SalB metabolite (compound 4) is inactive at KOR; however, it exhibits high structural similarity to SalA.
+Analyzing its interaction field may be relevant, serving as a structural “negative control” within the chemical space for scaffold hopping.

+In addition, other compounds previously reported in the literature as KOR-selective, despite not being structurally related to SalA, could also be evaluated (i.e., compounds 6, 7, and 8).

 ---

 ### Simulation status and information